ghorbanzade/UMB-CS240-2016S/src/main/md/syllabus.md

 ### Attendance Policy
 Class attendance is mandatory, and students are expected to participate actively in class by asking and answering questions.
 Students are responsible for material covered in any class that they do not attend.
-Students are also expected to check course website regularly for latest announcements, upcoming events and released homeworks.

 ### Late Submission Policy
 Homeworks may be submitted late by up to two days; the penalty for late submission increasing linearly from 20% to 100% of the homework score.